CloudinaryPublicNew/AR-VR-360-VR-Video-for-Beginners/cloudinary-video-player.md

  </script>
 ```
+That's it.
+This will create a HTML 5 Video player ready to play the tropical360_qjbr2d video.

+####CodePen:
-#### On codePen simply click on the setting icon and add the urls for the JavaScript and CSS directly into the settings editor:
+##### On CodePen they manage the header and script areas, so simply click on the setting icon and add the urls for the JavaScript and CSS directly into the settings editor:

 ```
 https://unpkg.com/cloudinary-video-player/dist/cld-video-player.min.js